 On May 7, 1939, when he was age 29, and having dated for many years, Ed married 24-year-old Elizabeth "Anna" Beddow (1915-1990).
 She was the daughter of John Alvin and Effie Pearl (Armstrong) Beddow of Washington.

-The Miners went on to have nine children -- Nancy Moonean Miner, John Edward Miner, Anna Margaret Addison, Juanita Moonean Lostetter, Kenneth Richard Miner, Deborah Babuscio, Barbara Foor, Harry "Alvin" Miner and Donald Miner.
+The Miners went on to have nine children -- Nancy Moonean Miner, John Edward Miner, Anna Margaret Weber Addison, Juanita "Moonean" Lostetter, Kenneth Richard "Rich" Miner, Deborah Lee Babuscio, Barbara Joan Springer Foor, Harry "Alvin" Miner and Donald Roger Miner.

 Sadly, firstborn daughter Nancy Moonean Miner, who was born on Sept.
 21, 1941, contracted lobar pneumonia in her infancy, and succumbed after two weeks at the tender age of six months and seven days, passing away on March 28, 1942.
-Her remains were laid to rest in the Beddow family lot in the Washington Cemetery.
+Her remains were placed into immortal rest in the Beddow family lot in the Washington Cemetery.

 The Washington Observer-Reporter reported that Anna "formed a nursery school at the old Third United Presbyterian Church, and was an active Girl Scout leader for many years."